 The 'pay it forward' route allows you to offer your customers the opportunity to purchase something from you now, and delivering the goods or services at a later date.
 This gives you access to needed money now, and they are able to use the product or service at a later date once lockdown restrictions have been lifted.
 This could be done with meals,

-One important point to remember is make sure what you only offer what you will be able to fulfil at a later date.
+One important point to remember is to make sure that you only offer what you will be able to fulfil at a later date.
 By not delivering on promises made will do irreparable damage to your brand and alienate your business, particularly within your local community.

-Flipside, a cocktail bar in Bristol, were one of many businesses forced to close and who turned to crowdfunding to get them through this difficult period.
+Flipside, a cocktail bar in Bristol, was one of many businesses forced to close and who turned to Crowdfunding to get them through this difficult period.
 However, rather than just ask for donations, they created a 'put it on my tab' campaign.
-They have branded their donations (£10 donation is a round, £5 is a drink) and for everybody who donates, they are offering them a free drink on a tab when they are allowed to reopen.
+They have branded their donations (£10 donation is a 'round', £5 is a drink) and for everybody who donates, they are offering them a free drink on a tab when they are allowed to reopen.

 Step 3: Set an end goal

 Coronavirus or not, setting an achievable and realistic end target is needed for any type of crowdfunding campaign.
 When setting your target, be sure to make it a realistic goal and that it will cover what is needed to keep your business going.

 Remember, you cannot amend a target once a campaign has been launched so it's important to get this right.
 Particularly if the campaign closes as soon as you reach the set target.

 Step 4: Promote your campaign effectively